Skip to content

 Similar to overpaying tax in the UK for not completing a whole tax year, it will happen in Australia.
 From whenever you sign on until the last day of June your tax will be deducted as if equal across 26 payments.

-Should you wish to use it to cover the unused portion of your Concessional Contributions which rolls forward into new tax years.
+Should you wish to use it to cover some of the unused portion of your Concessional Contributions which rolls forward into new tax years.
 Talk to your agent before you submit your 1st return, they may suggest you should complete a notice-of-intent-to-claim or a variation.

 Doing your tax self-assessment is possible through the My Gov and ATO-app once you’re in Australia.
 It is also possible to get a very cheap tax assessment done through tax season at your local mall.
 Pop up tax stalls appear next to every coffee shop or bakery offering to do your tax return quick and can be as low as $75.